Traditional Chinese Medicine Information and Uses

-TCM is based on the balance of opposing elements (the yin and yang) in the body, as well as their harmony with the environment around it.
+TCM is based on the balance of opposing elements (the yin and yang) in the body, as well as their harmony with the surrounding environment.

 Most research into the effectiveness of TCM has been conducted on acupuncture.
 Although it has been difficult to conclusively prove the benefits of acupuncture, the results of large-scale studies are sufficiently convincing enough for FDA to consider the tradition "promising" and worthy of further study.

-This makes it more important to consult with a reputable and reliable TCM practitioner.
-However, aside from the criticisms, there is much merit in the philosophy of TCM. healing.
+This makes it more important to consult a reputable and reliable TCM practitioner.
+However, aside from the criticisms, there is much merit in the philosophy of TCM healing.
 If more research can be done into TCM, then the mythology can be separated from the facts and perhaps, more people will embrace TCM more readily as a form of healing.
-However, Chinese herbal remedies are now being used to treat mental disorders, such as depression in the Western World.
+However, Chinese herbal remedies are now being used to treat mental disorders, such as depression, in the Western World.

 - Herbal medicines used in TCM are sometimes marketed in the United States as dietary supplements.

 - Do not use TCM to replace effective conventional care or as a reason to postpone seeing a health care provider about a medical problem.

 - There have been reports of Chinese herbal products being contaminated with drugs, toxins, or heavy metals or not containing the listed ingredients.